astroHaoPeng/SPACEofPHD/source/cv/index.md

 {% note info %}
-`(J)` Peng, H., Xu, S., 2015b.
-Transfer to a Multi-Revolution Elliptic Halo Orbit in Earth-Moon Elliptic Restricted Three-Body Problem Using Stable Manifold.
-Advances in Space Research 55, 1015–1027. <https://doi.org/10.1016/j.asr.2014.11.013>\
+`(J)` <mark>Hao Peng</mark>, and Shijie Xu, “Transfer to a Multi-Revolution Elliptic Halo Orbit in Earth-Moon Elliptic Restricted Three-Body Problem Using Stable Manifold,” Advances in Space Research, vol. 55, Nov.
+2015, pp. 1015–1027. [[Link]](http://linkinghub.elsevier.com/retrieve/pii/S0273117714007169).\
 `(C)` Peng, H., Xu, S., 2014a.
 Transfer to Multi-circle Elliptic Halo Orbit in Earth-Moon Elliptic Restricted Three-Body Problem, in: 24th International Symposium on Space Flight Dynamics - 24th ISSFD.
 Presented at the 24th International Symposium on Space Flight Dynamics - 24th ISSFD, Laurel, pp. 1–15. [has a journal-version]
 {% endnote %}

 {% note info %}
-`(J)` Peng, H., Xu, S., 2015c.
-Low-energy transfers to a Lunar multi-revolution elliptic halo orbit.
-Astrophysics and Space Science 357, 87. <https://doi.org/10.1007/s10509-015-2236-4>\
+`(J)` <mark>Hao Peng</mark>, and ShiJie Xu, “Low-energy transfers to a Lunar multi-revolution elliptic halo orbit,” Astrophysics and Space Science, vol. 357, May 2015, p.
+87. [[Link]](http://link.springer.com/10.1007/s10509-015-2236-4)\
 `(C)` Peng, H., Xu, S., Shu, L., 2015b.
 Low-energy transfers to an earth-moon multi-revolution elliptic halo orbit, in: AAS/AIAA Spaceflight Mechanics Conference 2015.
 Presented at the AAS/AIAA Spaceflight Mechanics Conference 2015, Williamsburg, VA, pp. 1–19. [has a journal-version]\
 {% endnote %}

 {% note info %}
-`(J)` Peng, H., Bai, X., Xu, S., 2017b.
-Continuation of periodic orbits in the Sun-Mercury elliptic restricted three-body problem.
-Communications in Nonlinear Science and Numerical Simulation 47, 1–15. <https://doi.org/10.1016/j.cnsns.2016.11.005>
+`(J)` <mark>Hao Peng</mark>, Xiaoli Bai, and Shijie Xu, “Continuation of periodic orbits in the Sun-Mercury elliptic restricted three-body problem,” Communications in Nonlinear Science and Numerical Simulation, vol. 47, Jun.
+2017, pp. 1–15. [[Link]](http://linkinghub.elsevier.com/retrieve/pii/S100757041630404X).

 A tangent continuation strategy along with the multi-segment optimization method is developed to constructing ME-Halo orbit in the highly elliptic Sun-Mercury system.
 {% endnote %}

 {% note info %}
-`(J)` Peng, H., Liao, Y., Bai, X., Xu, S., 2017c.
-Maintenance of Libration Point Orbit in Elliptic Sun-Mercury Model.
-IEEE Transactions on Aerospace and Electronic Systems PP, 1–15. <https://doi.org/10.1109/TAES.2017.2739938>\
+`(J)` <mark>Hao Peng</mark>, Yuxin Liao, Xiaoli Bai, and Shijie Xu, “Maintenance of Libration Point Orbit in Elliptic Sun-Mercury Model,” IEEE Transactions on Aerospace and Electronic Systems, vol. PP, 2017, pp. 1–15. [[Link]](http://ieeexplore.ieee.org/document/8010413/).\
 `(C)` Peng, H., Liao, Y., Jia, S., 2016.
 Maintain a libration point orbit in the Sun-Mercury elliptic restricted system, in: 26th AAS/AIAA Space Flight Mechanics Meeting.
 Presented at the 26th AAS/AIAA Space Flight Mechanics Meeting, Napa, CA, pp. 1–18. [has a journal-version]

 With the capability of constructing any ME-Halo orbit in the Sun-Mercury system, we further studied the controllability of an ME-Halo orbit, under both the ERTBP model and the more realistic ephemeris model.